University of Concepción

-Universidad de Concepción (UdeC), is a traditional Chilean private university, the work of the Penquista community, one of the most prestigious in its country, considered complex due to its extensive research in the various areas of knowledge.
+Universidad de Concepción (UdeC) is a traditional Chilean private university.
+The work of the Penquista community, it is one of the most prestigious in Chile, and considered complex due to its extensive research in the various areas of knowledge.
 Founded on May 14, 1919, it is the third oldest university in Chile, and one of the 25 universities belonging to the Council of Rectors of Chilean Universities.

 Its headquarters are located in the city of Concepción, and also has two other campuses in Chillán and Los Ángeles.
-In a citizen survey carried out in 2012, it was chosen as the symbol that most identifies Penquists.
+In a citizen survey carried out in 2012, it was chosen as the symbol that most identifies Penquistas.

-It was the first University created in the center-south zone of the country, besides being the 1st to be constituted as a private law corporation and belong to the Cruz del Sur University Network; it also belongs to the G9 University Network.
+It was the first University created in the center-south zone of the country.
+Besides being the 1st to be constituted as a private law corporation and belong to the Cruz del Sur University Network, it also belongs to the G9 University Network.
 The University of Concepción also had a pioneering role in the reform movement of Chilean universities that took place at the end of the 1960s.
 It was the first Chilean university that approved the University Reform in that period (1968), giving greater participation to students in university management.
 The origins of the MIR (Chile) is also found amid the student movement at the University of Concepción in that period.

 The main promoter of the foundation of the university was Chilean educator and lawyer Enrique Molina Garmendia, who sought to create the 1st secular university in Chile.
 As part of its educational line, the University of Concepción devotes a large part of its budget to academic research.
 It has in its facilities the most complete museum of Chilean art in the country, several sports centers and a network of 11 libraries, the main one occupying an area of 10,000 m2 with a total of 100,000 volumes.

 By 2012, the total number of graduates of this house of studies amounted to 57,000.
-It also teaches 23,700 students, 2,166 of them graduate programs; 72% of its professors have doctorates or master's degrees and its infrastructure, with 243,556 m2 built, is one of the largest in Chile.
+It also teaches 23,700 students, 2,166 of them graduate programs; 72% of its professors have doctorates or master's degrees; and its infrastructure, with 243,556 m2 built, is one of the largest in Chile.